 Parameters are a way of adding a slicer to a page in your report that acts as a variable.
 For example, if the parameter is a percentage from 0 to 100 that represents sell-through, you can project how much revenue would be generated from any percentage using the slicer.
 Query Parameters are an entirely different variable that can be created inside the Query Editor and used for setting a variable when connecting to a data source.
 Parameters in either the reporting or data modeling side of Power BI are a great way to speed up the data cleaning process and improve functionality for the end user of the report.
+It is commonly stated that 70% of a data analyst’s time is spent cleaning data and only 30% is spent performing analysis.
+Power BI greatly decreases the time it takes to clean and model data.

 You may have heard of Power BI and are aware that it is a tool for building reports and dashboards.
 However, Power BI contains many unique data analytics features.
 Through the use of the powerful data modeling features, dynamic reference lines, report-level variables, free solution templates, free custom visuals, and more, you can go from basic pie charts and graphs to predictive modeling and actionable data insights.
-It is commonly stated that 70 percent of a data analyst’s time is spent cleaning data and only 30 percent is spent performing analysis.
-Power BI greatly decreases the time it takes to clean and model data, so you can focus on obtaining data driven insights more quickly.

 DAX – DAX (Data Analysis Expressions) should be very familiar to users who have written Excel formulas.
 Here is an overview of how you can add new measures, columns, and tables to your data model based off existing datasets.

 Power Query – Power Query allows you to edit data models and make complex data transformations through a user interface.